JanssenProject/jans/head/janssen-server/usermgmt/index.md

 In this document we will cover managing people in the Jans Server's LDAP Directory, Jans CLI / TUI and using SCIM.

+=== "Manage Data using DB Browser"

     You can manage your Janssen Server's data using external tool provided by specific DB.
 Jump into [Manage RDBMS Data](#manage-data-in-rdbms) section for guidelines to explore Janssen Server's data using [pgAdmin](https://www.pgadmin.org/).

+=== "User Management using SCIM"

     SCIM allows many ways to manage users data.
-Jump into the [SCIM User Management](https://docs.jans.io/head/janssen-server/config-guide/scim-config/user-config/index.md) for guidelines of SCIM operations.
-To know how SCIM works in Janssen Server, read more from [here](https://docs.jans.io/head/janssen-server/scim/index.md).
+Jump into the [SCIM User Management](../config-guide/scim-config/user-config.md) for guidelines of SCIM operations.
+To know how SCIM works in Janssen Server, read more from [here](../scim/README.md).

+=== "Manage External Data Sources Using Link"

     Janssen Server allows connecting external data sources using Jans Link.
 Syncing people and attributes from a backend server speeds up authentication transactions.
 It is possible to perform attribute transformations, changing the name of attributes, or even using an interception script to change the values.
 Transformations are stored locally in Janssen Server.
-Read out [Link Guide](https://docs.jans.io/head/janssen-server/link/README.md) to know more details on it.
+See the [jans-link module](https://github.com/JanssenProject/jans/tree/main/jans-link) for more details on it.

 ## Manage Data in RDBMS